Tensor Graphical Lasso (TeraLasso): Introduction

 \textbf{Outline}.
 The remainder of the paper is organized as follows.
-We introduce notation and some preliminary results in Section~\ref{sec:: sec::notation}, and our proposed TeraLasso model in Section 3.
-The TeraLasso high dimensional consistency results are presented in Section \ref{sec:highdim}.
-Our proposed first order TG-ISTA optimization algorithm is described in Section \ref{sec:alg}, with numerical geometric convergence to the globally optimal estimator discussed in Section \ref{sec:conv}.
+We introduce notation and some preliminary results in Section~\ref{sec:: sec::notation}, and our proposed TeraLasso model in Section \ref{sec:Models}.
+High dimensional consistency results are presented in Section \ref{sec:highdim}, first with convex $\ell 1$ regularizers and then with non-convex sparsity regularizers.
+The first order ISTA optimization algorithm is described in Section \ref{sec:alg}, and conditions are specified for which the algorithm converges geometrically to the global optimum.
 Finally, Sections \ref{sec:exp} and \ref{sec:real} illustrate the proposed TeraLasso estimator on simulated and real data, with Section \ref{sec:conc} concluding the paper.

-We place all technical proofs in the supplementary material.
-The supplementary material contains further exploration of the properties and implications of the Kronecker sum subspace $\mathcal{K}_{\mathbf{p}}$ and the associated identifiable parameterization, as well as proofs of joint convexity of our objective and bounds for statistical and algorithmic convergence of the TeraLasso estimator.
+We place all technical proofs in the supplementary material, along with additional experiments and further exploration of the properties and implications of the Kronecker sum subspace $\mathcal{K}_{\mathbf{p}}$ and the associated identifiable parameterization.